-- Board certified, and registered, or suitable for registration, as a specialist in Victoria or registered as a specialist with ABVS or EBVS, e.g. Fellowship of the Australian and New Zealand College of Veterinary Scientists in Small Animal Surgery, or Diplomate of the American College of Veterinary Surgery, or of the European College of Veterinary Surgery. - A post-graduate qualification in veterinary science/studies, or progress towards having a masters or membership qualification or the RCVS Certificate in Advanced Veterinary Practice. - Significant experience as a veterinarian in Small Animal Surgery at a specialist level. - Demonstrated ability to take a leading role in the management of a Small Animal Surgery clinical caseload within a veterinary teaching hospital or private practice environment. - Significant experience in undertaking original and independent teaching under a variety of settings, to DVM students and residents within the discipline.

-- Recognition as being influential in a relevant discipline, evidenced by a strong record of original, innovative research contributions in peer reviewed journals, book chapters, conference papers and presentations. - The capability of preparing and submitting applications for competitive grants and/or industry funding. - Demonstrated evidence of the ability to provide a significant degree of leadership in scholarly and/or teaching as well as providing mentoring to staff and students.
+- Board certified or Board Eligible as a Fellowship of the Australian and New Zealand College of Veterinary Scientists, or Diplomate status in the American College of Veterinary Internal Medicine, or in the European College of Veterinary Internal Medicine. - Demonstrated ability to take a leading role in the management of a Small Animal Medicine clinical caseload within a teaching veterinary referral hospital environment. - Significant experience in undertaking original and independent teaching under a variety of settings, to undergraduate and postgraduate students and residents within the discipline - Recognition as being influential in a relevant discipline, evidenced by a strong record of original, innovative research contributions in peer reviewed journals, book chapters, conference papers and presentations. - A successful record of securing competitive research grants and/or industry funding and leading research programs. - Demonstrated evidence of the ability to provide a significant degree of leadership in scholarly and/or teaching as well as providing mentoring to staff and students.